Modelling Lateral Spread in Wire Flat Rolling: Introduction

-where $2h_1$ is the final height, $d_0$ is the diameter of the wire, and $W_t$ is the lateral spread of the wire.
-The first use of this formulation has been attributed to Hill~\citep{hill1955} for plate rolling and has also been derived by several other authors~\citep[e.g.][]{chitkara1966some,applied1961formula}, who experimentally observed a linear relationship between $\ln(W_t/W_0)$ and $\ln(h_0/h_1)$.
-The factor $m$ and another factor of linearity must then be found empirically from experiments with a proviso that each resulting equation only gives reasonable lateral spread prediction within the ranges of conditions for which they were empirically determined~\citep{chitkara1966some}.
+where $W_t$ is the lateral spread, $d_0$ is the initial diameter, and $2h_1$ is the final height of the wire.
+The first use of this formulation has been attributed to \citet{hill1955} for plate rolling and has also been derived by several other authors~\citep[e.g.][]{chitkara1966some,applied1961formula}, who experimentally observed a linear relationship between $\ln(W_t/W_0)$ and $\ln(h_0/h_1)$, where $W_0$ and $h_0$ are initial half width and half height of the slab, respectively.
+The factor $\alpha$ and another factor of linearity must then be found empirically from experiments, with a proviso that each resulting equation only gives reasonable lateral spread prediction within the ranges of conditions for which they were empirically determined~\citep{chitkara1966some}.
 For example, for low and high carbon steel~\citet{kazeminezhad2005width} wrote equation~\eqref{eq:kaztotalwidth1} as